ba-image

 - Providing a link to a new page which contains the transcript;

-- Placing the transcript below the image within an accordion, which allow users to hide and show the transcript.
+- Placing the transcript below the image within an accordion, which allows users to hide and show the transcript.

 For charts, allow users to access equivalent information in the form of an HTML data table.